kennethoo/notiontakehome/readme.md

-# Program Name Book Rating Bot
+# Program Name Book Rating

 ## Overview
  This progran collect and process some book rating data that we have in a CVS file and populate our notion database with it.